Skip to content

 Week 6–8: Contract pack finalised

-All queries are resolved, the contract is agreed, and both sides prepare for exchange.
-Your solicitor sends you the contract to sign and requests your deposit funds.
+The queries are settled, the contract is agreed, and both sides get ready to exchange.
+Your solicitor sends you the contract to sign and asks for your deposit funds.

 6. 06